Ic-ks/restartable-flow/README.md

 Compose screens often display asynchronously loaded data provided as `StateFlow<ScreenState>` by a `ViewModel`.
 It's inevitable that exceptions might occur during data retrieval, prompting the question of how to recover from errors.
-A straightforward solution is a user triggered retry.
-But how to implement if a bloated `flow.retryWhen {}` is not satisfying.
+A user-triggered retry provides a simple solution, but implementing it becomes less satisfying when faced with a cumbersome `flow.retryWhen {}`.
-Now, let's dive into example code:
+Now, let's dive into some example code.

 #### Defining Screen States ####